fwolfst/dar-ke/README.md

 - Narrative comes animated (flash in, degrade over time)
 - Narrative is accompanied by sound
-- Breathing moves horizon/height anyway
+- Breathing moves horizon/height anyway (even when not moving)
 - light cone moves when moving (even when turning)
 - different "abilities" are added gradually (e.g. in the beginning no light)
 - Stars blink on sky